cloudflare/miniflare/docs/sites.md

 `__STATIC_CONTENT`, is created using the file system (without key sanitisation) as its storage.
 An empty object, `{}`, is bound to `__STATIC_CONTENT_MANIFEST`.
 This tricks `@cloudflare/kv-asset-handler` into disabling edge caching, meaning the most up-to-date file is always loaded from disk.
+Miniflare also binds this empty object to the `__STATIC_CONTENT_MANIFEST` text module.